lbl-srg/modelica-buildings/userGuide/source/index.rst

 This user guide provides instructions for how to use the free open-source Modelica `Buildings <http://simulationresearch.lbl.gov/modelica>`_ library.
 The user guide covers:

-- how to get started
+- How to get started.
-- best practices to create models and run simulations
+- Best practices to create models and run simulations.
-- work-arounds to problems in translating or simulating models
+- Work-arounds to problems in translating or simulating models.
-- pre- and post-processing
+- Pre- and post-processing.
-- resources for users who want to develop or contribute models to the library
+- Resources for users who want to develop or contribute models to the library.
 - information for how to get help.